 Required time: 1 hour

 With cannon and rifle firing demonstrations just about every half hour, Fort Mackinac is not a place for the faint of heart.
 This Revolutionary War-era fort is a beautiful white bastion above downtown Mackinac Island.
-Take the walking tour to learn about the fort’s role in the War of 1812.
+Take the walking tour to learn about the fort’s role in the War of 1812, talk with costumed interpreters and explore the 14 restored buildings on-site (each furnished with period settings).

 Hike the Island’s Interior